orsonteodoro/nano-ycmd/README.md

 Add better user interface or user interaction.
 Emacs-ycmd is a good example.

 Speed up the loading time.
 It is currently using timers and works almost always.
 An attempt was done to do an event based solution but it didn't work as expected.
+It is currently slow and just works at this time for reliability and productivity reasons.

 ####When will it be considered ready for review to be included in the official GNU nano?

 After the UX has been polished and all the features are feature complete.
 If they do not want to include this patchset, we will fork nano.
 I want this merged eventually if possible or someone do it if I am gone or no longer working on it.

-#####Can I install both vanilla nano and nano-ycmd along side each other?
+####Can I install both vanilla nano and nano-ycmd along side each other?

 Yes you can, but you need to change the src/Makefile.am.
 Rerun autogen.sh.
 Do configure again specifying features then make.
 Just keep the binary only.
 I recommend installing both since nano-ycmd is still a work in progress.